Christine Maher Ph.D.

 In 1998, I began working with woodchucks, animals whose relatives are much more social than they are.
 Little research has been done on these animals since the 1960s and late 1980s, so a great deal remains to be learned.
 I am interested in the evolution of social behavior in mammals, and these animals can be used to test various ideas about why other marmot species are more social.

 Maher, C. R. and Burger, J. R. 2016.
 Diversity of social behavior in caviomorph rodents.
-In: Sociobiology of caviomorph rodents: an integrative review (L. Ebensperger and L. Hayes, eds.).
+Pp. 28-58 in: Sociobiology of caviomorph rodents: an integrative review (L. Ebensperger and L. Hayes, eds.).
 Wiley-Blackwell.